BlokasLabs/patchbox-os-docs/docs/Troubleshooting.md

 **jack.service** - the Jack backend service.
 If it has failed or its logs are indicating errors, you will not hear any audio.
 Try reconfiguring Jack to use a different audio card or larger buffers using `sudo patchbox-config`, going to ‘jack’ section.

-**pisound-ctl.service** - the Pisound App controls server process.
+**pisound-ctl.service** - the Pisound App control server process.
 It must be running for Pisound App to work.

 **pisound-btn.service** - ****the Pisound Button background process.
 If it is not running, the Pisound’s button will not work.